SEBA-Smart-Services/ebo-engineering-toolkit/ebo_app_factory/README.md

 ### Advanced usage

-In situtaions where there are mulitple groups of EBO applications that will either be imported into difference locations in the System Tree or use different template xml files, or both, a helper class called `ApplicationFactoryManager` has been created.
+In situations where there are multiple groups of EBO applications that will either be imported into different locations in the System Tree or each use a different template xml file, or both, a helper class called `ApplicationFactoryManager` has been provided.
 A unique xml file is created for each sheet in the Excel workbook.
-In this situation, in addition to the two Basic Usage requirements, as additional input is required:
+In addition to the two Basic Usage requirements, an additional input is required:

-- A dictionary of Excel workbook sheet names and corresponding  EBO exported xml template file to use.
+- A dictionary of Excel workbook sheet names and corresponding  EBO exported xml template files to use.
 I'm sure there is a more elegant way of mapping sheets to template xml files but that is a future problem.
 Example:

 ```python
 template_map = {